Perhaps it’s started for you.

 After a few minutes of allowing myself to look at the options, I knew what was most important to me.
 I knew I would feel connected to my parents through ritual.
 It would bring me joy.
 I might have to excuse myself if it was too much.
-That would be okay because ultimately the rituals would bring me joy.
+But that would be okay because ultimately the rituals would bring me joy.

-You won’t savor a ritual if you’re enslaved to it.
+You can’t relish a ritual if you’re enslaved by it…

 You can decide now which, if any, rituals are important for you to continue this year.
 Are there new ones you’d like to establish?
 Is it time to let go of others?
 Give yourself permission to have options.

 So much of what we create during the holidays is for others – our children, our parents, our friends — and that is admirable.
-But if you dread going through another holiday season, burdened by the shoulds, musts and have-tos, they will strip you of whatever the holidays can mean to you, given your particular circumstance.
+But if you dread going through another holiday season, burdened by the shoulds, the musts and the have-tos, they will strip you of whatever the holidays can mean to you, given the context those days are falling within.